GrumpTech/lezer-mustache/README.md

 # lezer-mustache

-This repository contains a [mustache](https://mustache.github.io/mustache.5.html) grammar for the [lezer](https://lezer.codemirror.net/) parser system.
+This is a [mustache](https://mustache.github.io/mustache.5.html) parser for the [lezer](https://lezer.codemirror.net/) parser system.
 [CodeMirror](https://codemirror.net/) editors use lezer parsers for syntax highlighting.

-The code is based on [lezer xml parser](https://github.com/lezer-parser/xml) by Marijn Haverbeke licensed under an MIT license.
+The code is based on [lezer xml parser](https://github.com/lezer-parser/xml) by Marijn Haverbeke licensed under a MIT license.

 ## Supported tags

-This mustache parser supports the following tags.

 - Variables
 - Sections
 - Inverted sections
 - Partials
-- Custom delimeters
+- Custom delimiters
 - Comments

 ## Getting started

+### Demo

+[Demo](https://grumptech.github.io/templates/demo/new) of syntax highlighting with lezer-mustache in CodeMirror.

 ### Npm commands

 - Run `npm install` to install the necessary npm packages.
-- Run `npm build` to build the mustache parser.
+- Run `npm run build` to build the mustache parser.
-- Run `npm test` to run some test scenarios.
+- Run `npm run test` to run some tests.

 ### Example implementation in CodeMirror

 The following code integrates lezer-mustache with the CodeMirror HTML language.
-It highlights the syntax of both mustache and HTML.
-Add `mustacheLanguage()` as an extension to CodeMirror to implement this combined language.
+Add `mustacheLanguage()` as an extension to CodeMirror to implement mixed-language parsing and highlight the syntax of both mustache and HTML.

 ```ts
 import { html, htmlLanguage } from "@codemirror/lang-html";